-You should report any incidents to the police.
+You should report any incidents to the police by dialling 102.
 A list of local translators is available on the British Embassy website.

-Be alert to the possibility of street crime and petty theft.
+Be alert to the possibility of street crime and petty theft, which is on the increase in Kyiv.
 Foreigners may appear to be lucrative targets.
 Where possible, avoid walking alone late at night in dark or poorly lit streets.
 Keep valuables and cash safe and out of sight, especially in crowded areas, tourist spots, and public transport, where pickpockets and bag snatchers operate.

 A common scam is to drop a wallet or bundle of money in front of a tourist.
 The criminal then “finds” the money and asks if it is the tourist’s or offers to share the money with them.
 If you are approached in this way, you should walk away without engaging in conversation.

 Don’t lose sight of your credit cards during transactions.

 Some British nationals have reported being charged inflated prices in bills from bars, cafes and restaurants.
 If you have any concerns, take care to confirm the price before ordering and check the bill and receipt against the price of ordered items from the menu.